mrpejker/cardano-e2e-example/doc/endpoints-spec.md

 ### **Resolve**

-The resolve operation resolves an existing escrow, hitting the <code>Resolve</code> endpoint.
+The <code>resolve</code> endpoint resolves an existing escrow.
+As the signer of this endpoint call in the OffChain code is the receiver, it is not necessary to give the Receiver Address as argument to find the escrow.

-The **ResolveParams** in the body is a JSON that only has the transaction reference where the escrow we want to resolve was created.
-As the signer of the resolve operation in the OffChain code is the receiver, it is not necessary to give the Receiver Address as argument to find the escrow.
+The <code>ResolveParams</code> in the body is a JSON should be:

  ```
 {